-How ENERGY STAR® Certification Brings Clarity to Performance Claims Critical to Investments in Ultra-Low Temperature Storage Technologies

-Joe LaPorte, Director of Product Group, Panasonic Healthcare Corporation of North America, a subsidiary of Panasonic Healthcare Holdings, Co., Ltd. Tokyo, Japan.
+How ENERGY STAR[®] Certification Brings Clarity to Performance Claims Critical to Investments in Ultra-Low Temperature Storage Technologies Joe LaPorte, Director of Product Group, PHC Corporation of North America

 Abstract

 The development of ultra-low temperature freezers spans decades of progress in component design.
 From refrigerants and compressors to controllers, cabinet insulation methods and inventory arrangements, manufacturers have attempted to present a best-case scenario for freezer performance based on internal testing, ambiguous publication of data and convoluted comparisons to competitive products.
 The industry-wide creation of ENERGY STAR criteria for managing independent testing against common performance values has prompted leading ultra-low temperature freezer manufacturers to invest in third-party evaluations of product functionality so that purchasing decisions can be based on reliable data, rather than sales or marketing claims.
 The benefits of performance profiles based on common criteria are valuable as long as customers understand the relative importance of test data in context with real-world conditions.
 This report summarizes key performance parameters of the ultra-low temperature freezer, why these are important and how to balance performance metrics to arrive at an informed purchase decision.